-I've seen you around college and the department: why are you not on strike?
+I've seen you around college: why are you not on strike?

 The action is against the University, not against colleges, partly because it would be impractical to ballot the UCU members in each individual college.
 So, during the strike, I will still be meeting students and giving tutorials, both for Oriel students directly, and for the students of other colleges whom I teach as part of an arrangement between colleges.
-Also, I am Admissions Coordinator in the University for Computer Science and joint schools, and I do not feel able to withdraw from associated duties when it might have a serious impact on the fairness and efficiency of our admissions process.
-In a sense, this and the linked issues of fairness and openness of access to education have a higher priority for me than striking, but I will nevertheless make an appropriate contribution to the UCU strike fund.
+I will continue to help them prepare for exams, hoping that sufficient progress is made in negotiations for the strike to be suspended and exams to go ahead.

 Aren't you amply rewarded for the work you do?

-Isn't it unfair to punish users of your website because of a dispute that doesn't concern them?
+Isn't it unfair to punish students because of a dispute that doesn't concern them?

-If you are involved in education, then the dispute does concern you, as Oxford students have recognised.
+If you are involved in education, then the dispute does concern you, as Oxford students recognised last time the union took strike action.
 They realise that some of their best teachers have inadequate pay and untenable conditions of employment, and realise that the continuation of outstanding university education in Oxford is not viable unless pay and conditions improve.
 Everyone is involved in education to some extent, if only by enjoying the fruits of the research that is done in universities or benefiting from the skills of those educated there.
-But besides that, you are not being punished, just helped to appreciate the value of what is provided, free for all to use, as a side-product of my working for the university.